 1 Introduction

-The development, exploration and protection of marine life and underwater resources has gained significance attention from across the world due to increase in climate changes and global warming.
-Recent implementations in the domain of marine research as resulted in the fruition of advanced autonomous and manually operated vehicles for transporting visual equipment for detection and recognition of necessary targets in underwater conditions.
+The development, exploration and protection of marine life and underwater resources has gained significance attention across the world due to increase in climate changes and global warming.
+Recent implementations in the domain of marine research has resulted in the fruition of advanced autonomous and manually operated vehicles for transporting visual equipment for detection and recognition of necessary targets in underwater conditions.
 The field of underwater exploration is a state of constant development and innovation due to the inherent need of imaging processing and computer vision techniques for understanding visual information that are corrupted by a wide number of factors.
 Light attenuation, scattering, non-uniform lighting, shadows, color shading, suspended particles, obscured vision due to existence of marine life are major contributors to this decrease in their ability to interpret valuable information from collected data.
 Autonomous under-water vehicles (AUVs) function completely on their own without the need of manual intervention and it is essential for them to have a viable perception of the elements in their surroundings.
 AUVs and their ability to extract valuable inferences from captured images is limited by the the aforementioned factors that are characteristic to the medium.

 Deblurring algorithms and methodologies form an integral part in the AUV vision system for the enhancement of captured images, since the obtained data requires feasible pre-processing techniques in majority of the cases.
 While light flashes from the visual equipment can enhance visibility, enhancement algorithms are still essential for the underwater dark environments to enable autonomous object recognition.
 Deblurring processes are focused towards removing external and machine-based noise by estimating the blur kernel information and de-convoluting the image to obtain the ground truth representation.
 Both data-driven and traditional techniques have been employed in the past for this purpose.
 Recently, blind image deblurring techniques have gained traction in the field of image processing research due to their ability to restore the initial image with very little information on the attributes of the blur kernel.
 The reduction in peak signal-to-noise ratio (PSNR) within a considerable execution time is imperative for real-time functioning of the system.